wp-plugins/ab-video/readme.txt

 === AB-Video ===
 Contributors: AndreasBa73
-Tags: video, embed, movie, shortcode, plugin, clip, vimeo, youtube Requires at least: 2.5
+Tags: video, embed, movie, shortcode, plugin, clip, vimeo, youtube, dailymotion Requires at least: 2.5
 Tested up to: 3.0
-Stable tag: 1.0.2
+Stable tag: 1.1.0

-Allows the user to embed Youtube or Vimeo movie clips by entering a shortcode ([youtube] or [vimeo]) into the post area.
+Allows the user to embed Youtube, Vimeo or Dailymotion movie clips by entering a shortcode ([youtube] / [vimeo] / [dailymotion) into the post area.

 Video options are supported as short code attributes.

 == Description ==

-Allows the user to embed Youtube or Vimeo movie clips by entering a shortcode ([youtube] or [vimeo]) into the post area.
+Allows the user to embed Youtube or Vimeo movie clips by entering a shortcode ([youtube] / [vimeo] / [dailymotion]) into the post area.

 == Installation ==

 1. Unzip `ab-video.zip` and upload the contained files to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress

 == Changelog ==

+= 1.1.0 =
+* Released: 2010-06-06
+* Dailymotion video added

 = 1.0.2 =
 * Released: 2010-05-28